rafkub/oop-principles/Other/LeastKnowledge/README.md

-# The Principle of Least Knowledge (also known as the Law of Demeter)
+# The Principle of Least Knowledge
 * talk only to your immediate friends
 * reduce the interactions between objects